cvmfs/cvmfsexec/README.md

-To execute a command in an environment where cvmfs repositories are mounted at "/cvmfs" and automatically unmounted upon exit, use "cvmfsexec repository.name ... -- [command]" where the default command is $SHELL.
+To execute a command in an environment where cvmfs repositories are mounted at "/cvmfs" and automatically unmounted upon exit, use `cvmfsexec repository.name ... -- [command]` where the default command is $SHELL.
 It will automatically mount the configuration repository if one is defined.

-Inside the command you can mount additional repositories by using "$CVMFSMOUNT repository.name".
+Inside the command you can mount additional repositories by using `$CVMFSMOUNT repository.name`.
 Since the mounts have to happen outside the user namespace, it actually sends a message to the original process to mount, and makes the current process wait until completion.
 Repositories that are already mounted are ignored.
-You can also unmount repositories from within the command with "$CVMFSUMOUNT repository.name".
+You can also unmount repositories from within the command with `$CVMFSUMOUNT repository.name`.

 If you invoke additional processes within the original process that you do not want to have the ability to mount/umount, such as a user payload that is invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor.
-This can be done in bash with "{CVMFSEXEC_CMDFD}>&-".
+This can be done in bash with `{CVMFSEXEC_CMDFD}>&-`.

 ## Better operation on kernels >= 4.18